jchap14/nextflow-aws-batch-tutorial/README.md

 ## Additional options
 - Specify a launch template in the compute environment to custommise an AMI at launch time without rebuilding https://docs.aws.amazon.com/batch/latest/userguide/launch-templates.html
+- You can set a container or AWS job definition in `nextflow.config` instead of in the nextflow file.